betterscientificsoftware/bssw.io/CuratedContent/CodedBiasMovie.md

 Website | https://www.codedbias.com

 The 90 minute film, [*Coded Bias*](https://www.codedbias.com), discusses the social justice implications and impacts of of bias in software.
+The film is a good resource for anyone in HPC/CSE looking to add to their Inclusion toolbox.
+An Inclusion toolbox contains strategies, practical tools, policies and procedures to help one design and implement an inclusive program in their domain.

 While the film focuses primarily on big-data and AI software, the issues it raises are equally applicable to any software used in decision support, including for example, scientific computing software.
 Some of the key take-aways are
   * We should beware of the tendancy to believe, sometimes falsely, automated algorithms are objective.
   * Just as the FDA regulates and oversees the safety, effectiveness and quality of *vaccines*, there needs to be an FDA for *algorithms*.
   * Algorithmic justice poses a significant threat to civil rights.
-  * The film is a good resource for anyone in HPC/CSE looking to add to their Inclusion toolbox.

 The film focuses on
 [the work](https://news.mit.edu/2018/study-finds-gender-skin-type-bias-artificial-intelligence-systems-0212) of